rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 slug: 'drupalcon-portland-responsive-web-design-snap-breakpoint-sass' # Recommended length is 3 to 5 words.
 aliases:
   - /p/130517

+# For the post as it appears in lists.
+summary: >
-description: 'Media queries are a key part of responsive web design, because they control at what width (among other things) different CSS rules kick in.
+  Media queries are a key part of responsive web design, because they control at what width (among other things) different CSS rules kick in.
+"Breakpoint makes writing media queries in Sass super simple," say Mason Wendell and Sam Richard, creators of the extension to Compass, and they're right.
+It's not surprising that we'd want them to present at Drupalcon, since design in Drupal, like web design everywhere, has been embracing responsive web design as a fundamental principle.

-  Design in Drupal, like web design everywhere, has been embracing responsive web design as a fundamental principle.' # For SEO and social media snippets.
+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
-summary: 'Media queries are a key part of responsive web design, because they control at what width (among other things) different CSS rules kick in.
+  Media queries are a key part of responsive web design, because they control at what width (among other things) different CSS rules kick in.
+Breakpoint makes them easy.
-  “Breakpoint makes writing media queries in Sass super simple,” say Mason Wendell and Sam Richard, creators of the extension to Compass, and they’re right.
-It’s not surprising that we’d want them to present at Drupalcon, since design in Drupal, like web design everywhere, has been embracing responsive web design as a fundamental principle.' # For the post in lists.

 draft: false # Change to 'false' to publish this post.
 featured: false